Directed By: Rob Bowman

 The X-Files: Fight The Future is really a buddy sci-fi flick intended as one big episode of the X-Files television series.
 I believe it spans the gap between Season 5 and 6.
 It can be watched self-contained, that is without knowing anything about the characters and plots from the series, but really is not intended to be taken that way.

 The movie opens 35,000 years ago in North Texas.
 But now, or then, North Texas is covered with snow and we meet our first character – a cavemen, two cavemen actually.
 They run into some kind of worm like alien that slithers into the one caveman and bugs out his eyes and gives him weird veins.
 Naturally, the other caveman's instincts are to club him over the head.
 Hell, if this happened to someone I knew, I would probably do just the same thing.
-Only he has some kind of crude knife and manages to kill the sucker – his buddy and the thing that was hijacking his body.
+Only he has some kind of crude knife and manages to kill the sucker – his buddy and the thing hijacking his body.

 Not really sure why advanced evolved species need to hijack us and take us over.
 I never could see the sense in that.
 If they can get here, do they really need to jump in our bags of blood like that?
 But, I digress.
 Cut to 35,000 years to the present and we find ourselves near the same cave.
 A boy falls down the hole, lands in the cave, and the worm with more patience than anything that could surely have originated on Earth, crawls into him and hijacks his body.